Key changes to renters' rights

 The grounds for a tenant or local authority to apply for a rent repayment order are extended and include a new offence for misusing a possession ground.

-A tenant will have up to two years from the offence to start the claim, increased from one year.
-Penalties will double, to two years' rent.
+A tenant has up to two years from the offence to start the claim, increased from one year.
+Penalties are doubled, to two years' rent.

 Under the new Act, rent repayment orders can be made against a superior landlord or a company director, overturning the Supreme Court decision in Rakusen v Jepsen.